 ReneSola Zhejiang has entered into certain short-term and long-term loans with domestic banks that have been guaranteed by Mr. Xianshou Li, our director and chief executive officer, or jointly with his wife, Ms. Xiahe Lian.
-As of December 31, 2012, we had an aggregate of \$59.4 million of outstanding borrowings that were guaranteed, directly or indirectly, by Mr. Xianshou Li and Ms. Xiahe Lian, including a guarantee provided jointly by Mr. Xianshou Li and Ms. Xiahe Lian in January 2009 for up to RMB900 million for our borrowings from China Construction Bank, Meishan Branch from January 2009 to January 2014.
+As of December 31, 2014, we had an aggregate of \$301.8 million of outstanding borrowings that were guaranteed, directly or indirectly, by Mr. Xianshou Li and Ms. Xiahe Lian, including a guarantee provided jointly by Mr. Xianshou Li and Ms. Xiahe Lian in January 2009 for up to RMB900 million (\$145.1 million) for our borrowings from China Construction Bank, Meishan Branch from January 2009 to January 2014, which repayment date has been further extended to the end of December 2015.
+Please see "Item 5.
+Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Liquidity and Capital Resources-Long -term Borrowings."

-In April 2007, ReneSola Zhejiang leased 24 apartments from Zhejiang Yuhuan for an aggregate rent of RMB36,000 per month.
+In April 2007, ReneSola Zhejiang leased 24 apartments from Zhejiang Yuhuan for an aggregate rent of RMB36,000 (\$5,802) per month.
 In October 2007, the parties entered into a written agreement to record the lease.
 In an agreement entered into in January 2009, the parties further clarified that this lease shall be a long-term agreement that will remain effective as long as none of the parties wish to terminate it.
 These leased apartments have been used as housing for ReneSola Zhejiang's employees.

 In June 2008, ReneSola Zhejiang lent RMB17 million to Zhejiang Yuhuan to repay its debts owed to Desheng Energy Co., Ltd. In August 2008, we received RMB14 million from Zhejiang Yuhuan.
-As of December 31, 2012, our outstanding loans to Zhejiang Yuhuan were RMB1.7 million (\$0.3 million).
-We plan to offset such loans against the rents to be paid by us to Zhejiang Yuhuan.
+As of December 31, 2014, we offset our outstanding loans to Zhejiang Yuhuan in RMB0.4 million (\$0.1 million) against the rents to be paid by us to Zhejiang Yuhuan.